 Rosa Cabecinhas holds an Habilitation [Provas de Agregação] in Communication Sciences, a PhD in Social Psychology of Communication and a European Master Degree in Applied Psychology.
 Her PhD thesis, entitled “Racism and Ethnicity in Portugal”, was awarded the best academic research on Immigration and Ethnic Minorities by the High Commissary of Immigration and Ethnic Minorities (2004) and she is co-recipient of the 2012 Gordon Allport Intergroup Relations Prize by the Society for the Psychological Study of Social Issues.

-She is founding member of Sopcom (The Portuguese Association for the Communication Sciences), co-founded and is vice-chair of the Intercultural Communication research group (Sopcom) and founding member of the Communication and Diversity Permanent Seminar based at CECS (Communication and Society Research Centre).
-She is a full member of national and international academic associations as well as reviewer and member of the editorial board of academic journals.
+She is a founding member of Sopcom (The Portuguese Association for the Communication Sciences), co-founded and is vice-chair of the Intercultural Communication research group (Sopcom) and founding member and Chair of the Communication and Diversity Permanent Seminar based at CECS (Communication and Society Research Centre).
+She is a full member of national and international academic associations as well as a reviewer and member of the editorial board of academic journals.